 Within the section of Locations, you will find the (ongoing) mapping of the selected project which enables visitors and locals to get direct, physical contact.
 This aspect is a crucial goal of the research reinforcing the idea that architecture is best understood by experiencing its context and all of its inherent dimensions.

 Overall, I hope to contribute to the availability of material that has been difficult to access due to language and insufficient online open source platforms.
-For any questions, you can comment or contact me directly in the Contact section.
+For any questions, and suggestions you can write me via Instagram.

 Franz Bittenbinder – alleyesonbp.com